Have you ever been out and about on a cold night, only to come home and fire up your wood-stove or fireplace?

 Before you begin chopping wood, you’ll need to make sure to don all of your safety gear.
 This would be gloves to protect your hands and safety glasses to keep wood splinters from flying into your eyes.

-But you’ll also want to use this time to sharpen your axe and chainsaw blade as well.
+You’ll also have to use this time to sharpen your axe and chainsaw blade as well.
 Making sure all of your tools are ready to go will make this job much easier.

 2. Get the Wood